 Since its establishment in 1978, over $680 million worth of items have been donated through the Cultural Gifts Program.
 This includes visual and decorative arts, Indigenous arts and cultural artefacts, social history and scientific collections and archival material.

-The Cultural Gifts Program is administered by a secretariat based in the Ministry for the Arts, which is part of the Attorney-General’s Department.
-The secretariat provides advice to Program participants and supports the work of the Committee.
+The Cultural Gifts Program is administered by a secretariat based in the Ministry for the Arts, which is part of the Attorney-General's Department.

 As a donor, you will be eligible for the following tax incentives under the Program:

 - The market value of the gift is fully tax deductible, with some exceptions.

 - You can elect to spread the deduction over up to five income years.

 - Gifts are exempt from capital gains tax.